 Yes, but only with a different script.
 We won't allow the same script to win repeatedly but the writer continues to be eligible.

 Can I enter if I live outside of the United States?

 Yes, as long as your script is written in English.

-No. All else aside, it's generally accepted that scripts over 130 pages very likely need to be tightened up - especially one that's meant to be a thriller.
+No. All else aside, it's generally accepted that scripts over our maximum page count very likely need to be tightened up - especially one that's meant to be a thriller.
 Most producers and reps prefer thriller scripts that are concisely written - quick and punchy yet intensely visual.
 Visual doesn't mean flowery and over-descriptive.
 It's not a novel.
-It'd usually be in your best interest to cut it down if your thriller currently exceeds 130 pages.
+It'd usually be in your best interest to cut it down if your thriller currently exceeds our maximum page count.

 How do I format my script?

 We recommend using screenplay software such as Final Draft, Movie Magic Screenwriter, Celtx, or Fade In to write and format your script.
 The default layouts for screenplays are typically accepted throughout the industry.
 Specs in recent years have strayed on a few things (like the occasional uses of bolded sluglines) but as an unproduced writer, your safest bet is to stick with the established standards in formatting and just let your writing show your unique voice.